March 02, 2015

 Comments, Observations, and Questions to Consider

 C.S.
 Lewis once called Psalm 19 “the greatest poem in the Psalter and one of the greatest lyrics in the world.”
-So it’s no wonder that lyricists have set a number of beautiful interpretations of it, including “The Heavens Declare Your Glory” and “God’s Glory Fills the Heavens,” to music by famous composers such as J.S.
+So it’s no wonder lyricists have set a number of beautiful interpretations of it, including “The Heavens Declare Your Glory” and “God’s Glory Fills the Heavens,” to music by famous composers such as J.S.
 Bach and Franz Haydn.

-In any case, the psalmist insists that God’s glory is visible in God’s handiwork that is the “heavens” and “skies.”
-The Reformed confession of faith that is the Belgic Confession makes a similar claim in Article 2 where it insists that “the universe is before our eyes like a beautiful book in which all creatures … are as letters to make us ponder the invisible things of God: his eternal power and his divinity.”
+In any case, the psalmist insists God’s glory is visible in God’s handiwork that is the “heavens” and “skies.”
+The Reformed confession of faith that is the Belgic Confession makes a similar claim in Article 2 where it insists “the universe is before our eyes like a beautiful book in which all creatures … are as letters to make us ponder the invisible things of God: his eternal power and his divinity.”

-Those who preach and teach Psalm 19 may want to find ways to help people explore how to slow down enough to “listen” for that praise in a world that’s often far noisier than its skies.
+Those who preach and teach Psalm 19 may want to look for ways to help worshipers explore how to slow down enough to “listen” for that praise in a world that’s often far noisier than its skies.
 They might also want to ask if those heavens don’t actually make any audible noise, how do they declare God’s glory?
 Might we think of this a bit like the way we think of one of Vincent Van Gogh’s paintings?
 After all, when one studies something like “Starry Night,” one can hardly help but notice and perhaps praise Van Gogh’s artistic genius.
 How much more, then, might God’s handiwork declare its maker’s praise?

 Part of God’s handiwork that somehow declares God’s glory is the sun (4b).
-While some of the psalmist’s contemporaries thought of it as itself divine, the poet asserts that it’s merely one of God’s creatures.
+While some of the psalmist’s contemporaries thought of it as divine, the poet asserts that it’s merely one of God’s creatures.
 It’s certainly a creature that’s eager to do that for which God created it, giving off light and heat as the earth circles it.
-In fact, the psalmist compares the sun to a bridegroom who’s straining to leave his parents’ home for his wedding or a racehorse that’s chomping at the bit to race.
+In fact, the psalmist compares the sun to a bridegroom who’s straining to leave his parents’ home for his wedding or a racehorse that’s chomping at the bit to start the race.
 The latter image recalls scenes of thoroughbreds racing in something like the Kentucky Derby, eagerly lunging forward toward the finish line.

 So a description of the creation’s inaudible words of praise to God morphs into a description of the concrete word of God as we find it in God’s law.
 Article 2 of the Belgic Confession mirrors that shift.
 After all, it insists that God “makes himself known to us more openly [than in creation] by his holy and divine Word, as much as we need in this life for his glory and the salvation of his own.”
 In other words, while God’s creation declares God’s glory, God’s word declares that glory even more plainly.